GameServerManagers/LinuxGSM-Docs/Developing-LGSM.md

 ## Oops, I found a bug!

 If your found a bug, either you'll instantly know how to fix it, or you won't.
-And either it will be a bug caused by your own code or a bug into LGSM itself.
+And either it will be a bug caused by your own code or a bug into LinuxGSM itself.
 So let's address those cases.

 1. It's caused by your own code parts and you know how to fix it: Just go on and fix it.
 2. It's caused by your own code parts but you got no idea why: Use `./gameserver dev-debug` that will add a very detailed log into your rootdir that might help you figuring this out.
 To disable the dev-debug mode, just re-run the command.
 If you still can't find why it's not working, come get help on Discord's #gsm-development channel or Github issue that might have been created for this issue.
-3. You found a bug into LGSM itself.
+3. You found a bug into LinuxGSM itself.
 First, you need to be sure that it's really a bug that affects every game, by testing with another game onto the original repo, otherwise, if it only affects your game, you will usually just need to add a clever conditional check to fix the issue.